tomwhartung/jmws_idMyGadget_for_wordpress/README.md

 # jmws_idMyGadget_for_wordpress

-This repository ("repo") contains a version of idMyGadget tailored for use with the WordPress CMS.
+This repository ("repo") contains a version of [idMyGadget](https://github.com/tomwhartung/idMyGadget) tailored for use with the WordPress CMS.

+The idMyGadget PHP adapter API provides a common interface to three open source device dection packages.

-This code is experimental and, although I am using it on [tomwhartung.com](http://tomwhartung.com), I have not reviewed it for quality and hence do not feel it is "production-ready."
+This code is experimental and, although I am using it on [tomwhartung.com](http://tomwhartung.com), I have not reviewed it for quality and hence would not call it "production-ready."

 ## Themes

 This code serves no purpose unless you use it in conjunction with a theme that knows how to use its functionality.

 I have created the following themes to experiment with and use this functionality:

 * https://github.com/tomwhartung/jmws_wp_idmygadget_twentythirteen - the most successful of these efforts
-* https://github.com/tomwhartung/jmws_wp_idmygadget_twentyfifteen - the way I chose to use device detection does not work well with this theme's responsiveness
+* https://github.com/tomwhartung/jmws_wp_idmygadget_twentyfifteen - my demo use cases do not work well with this theme's responsiveness
 * https://github.com/tomwhartung/jmws_wp_idmygadget_vqsg_ot - result of updating a minimal theme found in the book [WordPress Visual Quick Start Guide](http://www.wpvisualquickstart.com/), by Jessica Neuman Beck and Matt Beck, to use idMyGadget

-Integrating idMyGadget with the minimal theme from the Becks' book was a great way to get started on this project and made updating the other two much easier.
+Integrating idMyGadget with the minimal theme from the Becks' book was a great way to get started on this project, and made my work on the other two themes much easier.

 ## Goals and the Key Take-Away